 - Article on Psychology of Addiction by Dr. Stephen Dansiger

 - Article on Alcohol & Meditation

-- Check back with us frequently as we are adding to our programs and teachings on Addiction Recovery every month.
+- Check back with us as we are adding to our programs and teachings on Addiction Recovery frequently.

 Joseph has been a core teacher for Refuge Recovery, a non-profit organization grounded in the belief that Buddhist principles and practices create a strong foundation for a path to freedom from addiction.